Sunwood-ai-labs/AMATERASU/docs/README.en.md

 ## 🔧 Usage

 Refer to the respective README files for instructions on using each component.
 For instructions on using the `amaterasu` command-line tool, refer to `spellbook/amaterasu-tool-ui/README.md`.

-## 📦 Installation
+## 📦 Installation Instructions

 1. Clone the repository.
 ```bash